-The Ingenico iWL250 contactless and chip and PIN terminal incorporates Bluetooth technology to connect to a base station and GPRS communication with a roaming SIM that allows payments to be made anywhere there is an available mobile network.
+The Ingenico iWL250 contactless and chip and PIN terminal incorporates Bluetooth technology to connect to a base station and GPRS communication with a roaming SIM that lets you take payments anywhere there is an available mobile network.

 The Hypercom T4220 is a solid countertop terminal with integrated contactless card reader.
-It is a cost effective solution for smaller merchants who appreciate its high degree of security.
-The terminal can be locked to the supporting pole for additional protection.
+It’s a cost-effective solution, especially if you’re a smaller merchant.
+It comes with a high degree of security, and the terminal can be locked to the supporting pole for additional protection.

 Verifone VX 680

 The Verifone VX 680 is a small handheld portable terminal that’s perfect if you’re in the hospitality industry.
 Its powerful in-built processor makes payments quick and easy, so you won’t have to keep your customers waiting.
 And its vibrant colour touch screen adds a dash of style.
 It incorporates Bluetooth, Wi-Fi and GPRS connectivity.

 Accepting contactless payments is more than a great way to save time taking payments or to give your business a boost.
 It’s an absolutely crucial way to stay with the times and make sure your business stays ahead of the competition.
 If you’re serious about growing your business, you won’t think twice about cashing in on what a merchant account can do for your business.